chaitanya-mutyala/-TALENTFLOW-A-MINI-HIRING-PLATFORM/README.md

 This project is released under the **MIT License**.

 ---

-✨ *Crafted with care as part of a React technical assignment to simulate a full hiring workflow for ENTNT.*
+✨ *Crafted with care as part of a React technical assignment to simulate a full hiring workflow for ENTNT assignment.*